Stanford-NavLab/gnss_lib_py/docs/source/index.rst

    @inproceedings{knowlesmodular2022,
-      title = {A Modular and Extendable GNSS Python Library}, author={Knowles, Derek and Kanhere, Ashwin V and Bhamidipati, Sriramya and and Gao, Grace}, booktitle={Proceedings of the 35th International Technical Meeting of the Satellite Division of The Institute of Navigation (ION GNSS+ 2022)}, institution = {Stanford University},
+      title = {A Modular and Extendable GNSS Python Library}, author={Knowles, Derek and Kanhere, Ashwin V and Bhamidipati, Sriramya and Gao, Grace}, booktitle={Proceedings of the 35th International Technical Meeting of the Satellite Division of The Institute of Navigation (ION GNSS+ 2022)}, institution = {Stanford University},
       year = {2022 [Online]},